elftvxq/react-native-crypto-price-tracker/README.md

-# Shopee Recruitment Mini Project
+# Crypto Price Tracking Mini Project

 This project is bootstrapped with [Expo](https://docs.expo.dev/) and [React](https://reactjs.org/)